Best Cell Tester And Chargers 18650/21700Posted on: Mon Apr 17 2023

 Best Tester Price Accuracy Balance Opus BT-C3400

-This charger is also one that can analyze battery cells.
+This charger is also one that can analyze 18650 and 21700 battery cells.
 The Opus BT-C3400 can measure the battery current and voltage while the battery is charging or discharging.
+In my experience, this is the best price-to-accuracy balance.

 The only accessory it comes with is a 12-volt 3-amp power supply.